12:59 a.m. – a Real Time or Just a Quirky Quirk?

 Practical Tips / What Actually Works

-Here are some no‑fluff suggestions to make 12:59 a.Think about it: m. work for you, whether you’re a night‑shift worker, a coder, or just a punctual friend Simple as that..
+Here are some no‑fluff suggestions to make 12:59 a.But m. work for you, whether you’re a night‑shift worker, a coder, or just a punctual friend Worth keeping that in mind..

 - Set a “midnight alarm” – Most phone alarm apps treat 12:00 a.m. as the start of a new day.
 Add a second alarm for 12:59 a.m. if you need a final reminder before the hour flips.